Faithful-data/Faithful-data/README.md

 My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.

-When I'm not working with data, I enjoy [singing, reading, mentoring others, etc.].
-I love the "aha!" moment when data reveals something new and useful.
+When I'm not working with data, I enjoy singing, reading, teaching, mentoring others, etc. I love the "aha!" moment when data reveals something new and useful.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://Faithful-data.github.io/)

 ## 🔭 What I'm Currently Working On

-- **Project A:** [Building a sales forecasting model in Python.]
+- **Project A:** Building a sales forecasting model in Python.
-- **Project B:** [Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [Developing new Presentation on creatin a Data Analysis profile and portfolio website .]
+- **Content Creation:** Developing new Presentation on creatin a Data Analysis profile and portfolio website.

 ## 🌱 Currently Learning

 - Advance Automations.
-- Another skill, e.g., Cloud data warehousing with Google BigQuery.
+- Advance Python.

 ## 🛠️ Technical Skillset